-Our center is equipped with one of the latest ultrasounds on the market.
+Our center is equipped with one of the latest ultrasounds on the market for ultrasonic testing and ultrasound scan.
 We are able to perform a variety of ultrasound scans and ultrasound tests such as ultrasound scans of the thyroid, carotid arteries , aorta, heart, abdomen, kidneys, gallbladder, liver, spleen, pancreas, testes, breasts, prostate, baby, veins and more.
 We also perform IMT measurements (Intima media thickness measurement of the carotid artery, a preview of plaque buildup in the coronary arteries) as well as perform screening ultrasound of the different organs in the body.
 Our screening ultrasound testing as well as diagnostic ultrasound testing is performed for early diagnosis of cancer and heart disease as well as diagnosing and evaluating masses and other abnormalities.

 A experienced ultrasound technician performs all ultrasounds in the office and the images are then sent to an experienced radiologist to read.